mlanghinrichs/rpgtools/README.md

 The dnd sub-module contains Roll and DndCharacter classes specific to 5th ed. _Dungeons and Dragons_.
 It will eventually contain D&D-specific adventures as well.

 ### rpgtools.gsys - Genesys ###
-The gsys sub-module contains the Roll class for Fantasy Flight's _Genesys_ RPG, including a static method for determining success probabilities in dice pools.
+The gsys sub-module contains the Roll class for Fantasy Flight's _Genesys_ RPG, including a static method for determining success probabilities in narrative dice pools.